dykyi-roman/book-summary/ddd-in-php.md

 Entities are mutable, and as such this could lead to undesirable side-effects occurring in the Value Object.

+## Aggregation

+Aggregates are the basic element of transfer of data storage.
+An aggregate will have one of its component objects be the aggregate root.
+Example Car and car details.
+Also we can detect a rood Aggregate, usualy this is  aggregate with most Entity and VO.

+## Repository

+Repository – this is storage for data.
+But not a DAO.
+Typically a DAO would contain CRUD methods for a particular domain object.
+And Repository more short.
+Repositories save and retrieve Entities or Aggregates to or from the underlying storage mechanism.
+Repositories can use DAOs(Data Access Objects) for retrieving data and to encapsulate database specific logic from the domain.

+## Service

+## Factory

+Factory – pattern from GOF.
+Defines an interface for creating an object.

 ### Bounded contexts